 - Call-in reference and email reference services are available.
 See: https://www.tsl.texas.gov/reference.

 - The Sam Houston Regional Library and Research Center in Liberty, Texas, is also providing remote reference services.
 See the Sam Houston Center web page for contact information and updates.

-- We have suspended all Interlibrary Loan (ILL) services at this time.
-For questions about obtaining material through ILL or how to suspend ILL activity during closures, please contact email@example.com.
+- For the public: We have suspended all TSLAC borrowing and Interlibrary Loan (ILL) services.
+For more information about our collections see: https://www.tsl.texas.gov/arc.
+For libraries: Texas Interlibrary Loan (ILL) system services have been suspended at this time.
+For questions about obtaining material through ILL or how to suspend ILL activity during closures, please contact LD_Services@tsl.texas.gov.

 - Access online resources and the Texas Digital Archive.
 The public is welcome to use our online resources, enjoy our online exhibits, and conduct research.
 See: https://www.tsl.texas.gov/collections.

 - The Talking Book Program is continuing to operate on a very limited basis.
 We are now able to ship a limited number of books and machines.
 However, patrons will likely experience greater than normal wait times for materials.
 Our call center operations are being handled remotely, and we cannot take phone calls directly.
 To reach us through the call center, please call us at 1-800-252-9605 and leave a detailed message with your request.
 We will return calls only if needed.
 Email remains the quickest way to reach us; please contact email@example.com.
 We are now processing and responding to email messages within one to two working days after we receive them.
 For a full list of emails and additional information about our operations, please see our About page.